For court

 A note on forensic versus self-exported records

 TextPort produces formatted, timestamped exports.
 It is not a certified court reporter, e-discovery provider, forensic imaging service, or notarized record, and we do not guarantee admissibility, authentication, or chain-of-custody for any legal proceeding.
-If you need a forensically authenticated extraction, or your matter genuinely turns on whether the messages are real, hire a qualified digital forensics professional or licensed attorney.
-For most civil matters, a clean self-exported PDF is what people file.

 Step-by-step: export messages from iPhone for court with TextPort